AppsDevTeam/background-queue-nette/README.md

 ### 1.3 Broker (optional)

-To get best possible performance, it's recommended to use AMQP broker (eg. RabbitMQ) https://github.com/AppsDevTeam/background-queue#131-php-amqplib-installation and configure it like this:
+To get the best possible performance and user convenience, it's recommended to use AMQP broker (eg. RabbitMQ) https://github.com/AppsDevTeam/background-queue#131-php-amqplib-installation and configure it like this:

 ```neon
 parameters: